GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Social Responsibility & Worker Welfare Compliance Support within IFA v6 Scope
+Social Responsibility & Worker Welfare Compliance Support within GLOBALG.A.P.
+IFA Scope

 Objective & Challenges